voschezang/coding-handbook/systems/platform.md

 # Platforms

 A *platform* is a product that itself hosts other products.
 It facilitates *providers* to deliver services to third-party *consumers*.
-Both of these may be seen *customers*.
+Both of these may be *customers*.
 A typical example is a [marketplace](https://en.wikipedia.org/wiki/Marketplace).
 It has many parallels with the business concept [franchising](https://en.wikipedia.org/wiki/Franchising).

 See also [product management](../management/product-management.md).